 Tips from a golf pro for lowering your score.

 Score over 100?
-Improve your Balance and Swing Tempo
+Looking for tips on lowering your golf score, improving your Balance and Swing Tempo?

 Ingrid Gallow is one of Minnesota’s best golf pros.
 I worked with her years ago at Begin Oaks in Plymouth, MN.
 I’ve observed many of her lessons and she is a great teacher.
 Here is a great article that she wrote for my golfers.
 She can be reached through her website at www.ingridgallow.com or at 763-404-8288